Trouble (American Authors song): Reception

-While most critics compared the song to "Best Day of My Life", the song was well received nevertheless by critics.
+The song was well-received by some critics.
 Justin Stanford of music website Indie Trendsetters wrote that "It isn’t massive like "Best Day of My Life" but it is nice and low key, a little more intimate and personal.
 No doubt it is a buildup to something huge in their new album".
 Anna Murphy of music website Earmilk also wrote positively of the song, stating "this song will be a hit.
 Enjoy it in its first fresh week before it's making the rounds on syndicated airwaves & your little sister's surround sound".

 The line "I knew she was trouble from the first kiss" indirectly refers to Taylor Swift's 2012 smash hit "I Knew You Were Trouble".

 Track listing

 Personnel

 Adapted from Oh, What a Life liner notes.